 When it is deemed necessary to dismiss (or not reappoint) the accounting auditor for reasons relating to the accounting auditor's execution of duties, the Audit & Supervisory Committee shall determine the contents of a proposal to be presented to a General Meeting of Shareholders in respect of the dismissal (or non-reappointment).
 In addition, when the accounting auditor falls under any of the items of Article 340, Paragraph 1 of the Companies Act, the Audit & Supervisory Committee shall dismiss the accounting auditor with the consent of all members of the Audit & Supervisory Committee.
-If this is the case, an Audit & Supervisory Committee Member selected by the Audit & Supervisory Committee shall report the dismissal of the accounting auditor and the reasons for such dismissal at the first General Meeting of Shareholders convened after the dismissal.
+If this is the case, an Audit & Supervisory Committee Shall report the dismissal of the accounting auditor and the reasons for such dismissal at the first General Meeting of Shareholders convened after the dismissal.